timsong-cpp/papers/3136_niebloid/niebloid.md

 ### 16.3.3.?
 Algorithm function objects [niebloid] {-}

-[#]{.pnum} For clarity of exposition, this document depicts certain customization point objects ([customization.point.object]{.sref}) as a set of one or more overloaded function templates.
-These function objects are termed _algorithm function objects_.
+[#]{.pnum} For clarity of exposition, this document depicts certain customization point objects ([customization.point.object]{.sref}) as sets of one or more overloaded function templates.
+These customization point objects are termed _algorithm function objects_.
 The name of these function templates designates the corresponding algorithm function object.